FEDERAL LEADERS SEE FLOOD DEVASTATION

 “However, I am very pleased to learn that the Army is in town, with planning already under way on how best to use their resources.

-“Farmers like Paul Saad of Southern Cross Turf and Alexandria and Michael Muscat of Green Life Turf were able to explain the issues they now face, particularly
+“Farmers like Alexandria Muscat of Green Life Turf and her neighbours were able to explain the challenges they now face, particularly around issues such as keeping staff on and dealing with further erosion of the riverbank.